 For more information, see State Operations Manual, Appendix PP – Guidance to Surveyors for Long Term Care Facilities ».

-In the case of either a silent or audible fall alarm, the following conditions may cause it to be considered a restraint:
+In the case of either a silent or audible bed alarm for falls, the following conditions may cause it to be considered a restraint:

-- If the fall alarm is being used to monitor resident movement and the resident is afraid to move in order to avoid setting off the alarm
+- If the bed alarm for fall is being used to monitor resident movement and the resident is afraid to move in order to avoid setting off the alarm

 - If a surveyor interviews a resident with alarms and determines the resident cannot remove the alarm him or herself

-- If the fall alarm is not being used to treat a documented medical condition and is not regularly reviewed as part of the care plan.
+- If the bed alarm for fall is not being used to treat a documented medical condition and is not regularly reviewed as part of the care plan.
 For instance: fall risk or history of falls would not be considered a medical condition in evaluating use of alarms

 If a position change alarm is acting as a restraint, providers will need to be specific on the length of time an alarm may be used, provide a reason for using the alarm, review the use and need on a regular basis, and significantly increase their documentation in order to justify use.